berserkware/waffleweb/docs/Getting-Started/Basics.rst

 	        return doFormStuff(request.POST)
 	    return HTTPResponse(request, 'form')

-Waffleweb by default allows all HTTP methods.
+By default Waffleweb allows all HTTP methods.
 If you have 'GET' in your methods Waffleweb automatically handles the HEAD and OPTIONS methods.

 Static files
 ............
 To add static files to your Waffleweb project all you need to do is make a folder called static and put your files in there.
 You can change the folder Waffleweb looks in for your static files in a ``settings.py`` file in your project directory.
 Just add ``STATIC_DIR = 'path/to/static/'`` to ``settings.py``.

-To access these static files in your browser just go to ``/folder/file.ext``.
+To access these static files in your browser just go to ``localhost:8000/folder/file.ext``.
 Waffleweb hides the static directory path in the URL to remove complexity.
-For example, if your project directory looks like the example bellow then to access ``test.css`` you would need to go to ``/css/index.css`` NOT ``/static/css/index.css``.
+For example, if your project directory looks like the example bellow then to access ``test.css`` you would need to go to ``localhost:8000/css/index.css`` NOT ``localhost:8000/static/css/index.css``.

 .. code-block::